SciRooPlot/SciRooPlot/README.md

 plotManager.ExtractPlotsFromFile("/path/to/plotDefinitions.XML", "load", "projBin_[1-9]+");
 plotManager.ExtractPlotsFromFile("/path/to/plotDefinitions.XML", "load", "peak_.*");

-// ... or from specific figureGroups:
-plotManager.ExtractPlotsFromFile("/path/to/plotDefinitions.XML", "load", ".*" "figureGroup[1,2]", "myCategory");
+// ... or from specific figure groups: plotManager.ExtractPlotsFromFile("/path/to/plotDefinitions.XML", "load", ".*" "figureGroup[1,2]", "myCategory");

 // the plot name, figure group or category can be regular expressions